madelyne/madelyne.github.io/about.md

 title: about
 permalink: /about/
 ---
-I'm currently a graduate student in the computer science department at Princeton University.
-I'm grateful for the support of a National Science Foundation Graduate Research Fellowship.
+I'm currently a graduate student in the computer science department at Princeton University, where I'm fortunate to be advised by [Ben Raphael](http://compbio.cs.brown.edu/).
+I'm grateful for the support of a National Science Foundation [Graduate Research Fellowship](https://www.nsfgrfp.org/).

 Previously, I worked as a fact checker at _The New Yorker_, where I collaborated with writers and editors on stories for the print and digital editions of the magazine and contributed capsule book reviews.